• Skip to primary navigation

 • Pruning snake plants should always be done in the growing season.

 • Plants that are dormant during winter may react negatively to pruning.
 The scissors or pruners should always be disinfected before use.
-To eliminate diseases and pests, disinfecting is necessary.
+In order to eliminate diseases and pests, disinfecting is necessary.

 • Yellow or brown leaves will stress the snake plant and will not benefit it.
 Therefore, be sure to cut them all.